aurelia/aurelia/docs/SUPPORT.md

 ## I'm trying to fix a bug or add a feature, but I'm not sure I'm doing it right

 We love it when Aurelia developers take the time to dive into the Aurelia codebase.
 Good on you!
 However, there's a lot of complicated code and we know firsthand how intimidating that can be.
-For quick questions and discussions that will help you get on the right path, head over to our official Discord and post your question in the appropriate channel.
+For quick questions and discussions that will help you get on the right path, head over to our [Aurelia discourse](https://discourse.aurelia.io) and post your question in the appropriate channel.
 We'll do our best to keep you on the right track.

 ## I want a bug fixed or a feature added but I don't think I can handle it